-Fixed Annual Short Term Termination Provisions Incumbent Commenced in role Contract term Remuneration (FAR) (1) Incentive (maximum) ELTIP (maximum) In the event of termination by the Company (2) Melos Sulicich 1 July 2014 4 Year term \$550,000 50% of FAR 50% of FAR Notice: from 1 July 2014 The contract may be terminated by the Company with 6 months notice or payment in lieu of notice.
-Entitlement: Pro-rata STI payment applied, at the full discretion of the Board, as at the date of termination.
+Incumbent Commenced in role Contract term Fixed Annual Remuneration (FAR) (per year and subject to market based review mechanisms) Short Term Incentive (maximum) ELTIP (maximum) In the event of termination by the Company (subject to shareholder approval in the event that they exceed the equivalent of 1 year FAR in total) Melos Sulicich 1 st July 2014 Share Ownership 4 Year term from 1 July 2014. \$550,000 50% of FAR 50% of FAR Notice The contract may be terminated by the Company with 6 months notice or payment in lieu of notice.
+Entitlement Pro-rata STI payment applied, at the full discretion of the Board, as at the date of termination.
 Pro-rata ELTIP allocation, made following the completion of the applicable performance periods.
-Share Ownership : Required to purch nase and maintain sl nares to the value of 50% of FAR by 30 June 2018.
-Huw Bough 13 August 2 Year \$320,000 Between Between 15% Notice: 2014 term from August 2014 15% and 30% of FAR and 30% of FAR upon invitation to participate The contract can be terminated by the Company upon provision of 3 months notice.
-Entitlement: Payment of the equivalent to the pro-rata balance of FAR. • Pro-rata STI payment applied as at the date of termination.
+Huw Bough Required to purch.
+13 August 2014 ase and maintain sl 2 Year term from August 2014 sares to the value of \$320,000 50% of FAR by 3 Between 15% and 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice The contract can be terminated by the Company upon provision of 3 months notice.
+Entitlement Payment of the equivalent to the pro-rata balance of FAR.
+Pro-rata STI payment applied as at the date of termination.
 Pro-rata ELTIP allocation, made following the completion of the applicable performance periods.
-Miles Farrow Appointed as Ongoing ng \$265,000 15% o (inclusive of 15% of FAR N/A Notice: Acting Chief Risk Officer 21 April 2015 (inclusive of loading for role as acting CRO) The contract can be terminated by the Company upon provision of 5 weeks notice.
-Entitlement: Payment of 7 Weeks for the first completed year of service and 3 weeks for each subsequent year of completed service to a cap of 52 weeks.